christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

         The first part of this book explains how the Christian slave morality works and is heavily dependent upon the work of Friedrich Nietzsche, and the second part explains how Leftism and Marxism are Christianity's atheist-compatible sects.  \
 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;         Essentially, the christian slave morality system is designed to transvaluate a groups ethnic values so that the weak, debased, and traitorous become the nobility.
 Weaponizing the outcastes is how the system gains power and becomes self-regulating, and is why it is such a powerful divide-and-conquer Trojan Horse religion.

+Book I: The Christian Slave Morality System

 Chapter 1.
-The Christian System
+The Foundations of Christian Slave Morality\

 Christianity is a sophisticated divide-and-conquer millenarianist (1) slave morality (2) system that is packaged as a religion.
 The system works by weaponizing the lowest "chandala" (3) (outcastes and untouchables in the Hindu caste system) of society (4) to attack and overthrow the aristocratic and warrior castes; and secondly, the christian system contains within it a pacifist slave morality system that is designed to transvaluate a groups aristocratic and warrior values while turning these aristocratic and warrior castes into obedient and submissive slaves.

 1.1.
-Monotheism
+Monotheism and Centralized Authority